Electricomics – “Not So Much Pushing The Envelope Of Comicbook Storytelling As Folding It Up To Make A Nice Hat”

 “Electricomics is a digital comics self-publishing ecosystem, which not only allows you to read high quality experimental digital comics on our iPad App, you can also make your own digital comics using the Electricomics Generator.”
 Electricomics About

-In the September, 2015 article done by Wired UK online, Moore explained, “With a lot of my comics work, I’ve been trying to come up with the most imaginative use of what comics could do and be.
-The same applies with this.
+In the September 2015 article done by Wired UK online, Moore explained, “With a lot of my comics work, I’ve been trying to come up with the most imaginative use of what comics could do and be.
+The same applies to this.
 It’s something new and I’m trying to think of the most useful and imaginative way to apply this new technology.”

 The project’s early development was a collaboration between a wide spectrum of artists & writers, letterers & designers, coders & ‘technocrats’.
 It included Orphans of the Storm (Alan Moore & Mitch Jenkins), Ocasta Studios, Alison Gazzard & Daniel Merlin Goodbrey, with funding by Digital Research and Development Fund for the Arts (NESTA)